This is a full listing of GED® preparation locations and testing sites in the Denton region.

 Region 10’s Adult Education and Literacy program offers HSE classes at the Carrollton Learning Complex (CLC) in Carrollton, Texas.
 HSE classes prepare applicants to successfully take the four independent tests of the GED exam or the five tests of the TASC or HiSET exam.
 Upon successful completion, students will receive the state-issued HSE diploma, a credential that equals a high school diploma.

 In Texas, the price ticket for the HSE (high school equivalency) exam is $135.00 ($33.75 per module).
 You can take each GED test separately when you are sufficiently prepared and you then only pay for that part.
 There are 4 tests (modules): Mathematics, Science, Literacy, and Social Studies.
 GED completion is required within two years.
-This does NOT count for the HiSET and TASC exams.
+The HiSET and TASC subtests may also be taken separately.

 The GED exam must be done on a computer and thanks to this digital delivery, scores will be available within 24 hours.
 Test-takers can view their results immediately at their GED account that they need to install anyway to register and schedule their tests with the website of GED Testing Service, GED.com.